GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Future Features

-There are some additional features that could be implemented at a later date.
+There are some additional features that could be implemented later.
 We have some new user stories below which express some ideas on how to make the site better:

 * Users have expressed a desire to leave comments on products and to be able to rate the products themselves.
 This would give the customers more product feedback on the quality of the products on sale.

 * Users have also expressed an interest in a more robust platform regarding paint and tech services.
-Similar to the above feature, a register user can leave feedback on jobs done and comment in the form of some sort of job review blog.
+Like the above feature, a register user can leave feedback on jobs done and comment in the form of some sort of job review blog.
 This would give future customers more power in decision-making on the reliability of the work the company offers in the tech and painting sector.

 Some future user stories are detailed below:

-* As a "store Owner", I can "tick orders off as completed, shipped, cancelled or pending", so that "I can manage the status of any given order in the database."
+* As a "store Owner", I can "tick orders off as completed, shipped, cancelled, or pending", so that "I can manage the status of any given order in the database."

 * As a "Registered customer", I can "track the status of my order", so that "I know when I can expect it to arrive."